Host a 2023-2024

 Regional PRacticum

-Regional Practicums offer fully-funded professional development opportunities for Teaching Artists (TAs) within a selected El Sistema-inspired or community music program.
+Regional Practicums offer fully-funded professional development opportunities for Teaching Artists (TAs) within a selected community music or El Sistema-inspired program.
 Learning alongside guest TAs from within the same region, participants gain new skills and tools that directly support the continued growth of their teaching practice as they hear from expert clinicians, reflect together through collaborative conversations, observe teaching artistry in real-time, and build a network of peer Teaching Artists.

 Through the Host Application process, selected organizations will have the opportunity to craft the Regional Practicum to align with their program’s greatest needs and areas for growth.
 Thanks to generous private funders, each Regional Practicum’s cost, staffing, and planning is provided in full by the Teaching Artists Training Institute.
-Up to five Host Organizations across five regions of the US will be selected for the 2023-2024 school year.
+Up to five Host Organizations across five regions of the US are selected each school year.

 Host Organizations will...